Fonta1n3/FullyNoded/Docs/Q-and-A.md

 No, signers are seperate, the QR is pubkey only.
 You have to add signer manually as words, if you'd like to spend the funds involved.

+#### How can I import a 12 word mnemonic from Coldcard into FN wallet?
+*FN defaults to a camera but the coldcard doesnt have QR codes on the screen (I'm using the BIP85 feature)*

+Create a recovery wallet instead.

 ## General

 #### Question : What’s the difference between Gordian Wallet (GW) and Fully Noded (FN)?